The K2, Dynafit & Pomoca Steep & Deep Clinic

 Yamnuska guests receive exclusive rates with Clique Hotels & Resorts upon booking an adventure with either Yamnuska Mountain Adventures or Canadian Rockies Hiking by Yamnuska.
 (Please note that some rates are non-refundable)

 Food is not supplied.
-Each day bring plenty to drink, lunch, plus energy snacks.
+Each day you need to bring plenty to drink, lunch, plus energy snacks.
 We particularly suggest bringing a Thermos and hot drink.

 Equipment and Clothing